A VAE Approach to Sample Multivariate Extremes: Experiments

-with $p$ a given probability level and $u_i^{(q)}$ the corresponding quantile of the flow $i$ in test set.
+with $p$ a given probability level and $u_i^{(p)}$ the corresponding quantile of the flow $i$ in test set.
 The estimation of the probabilities of occurrence of such events is key to the assessment of major flooding risks along the river. \\ Our experiments proceed as follows.
-We train generative schemes on the training set as detailed in Section \ref{vif}.
+We train the StdVAE, the UExtVAE and the ParetoGAN using the training set.
 For this case-study, the best parameterization for the likelihood of the angular part of the UExtVAE is a projection of a multivariate normal distribution (see Equation \ref{eq: ang param}).
-As evaluation framework, we generate for each trained model a number of samples of the size of the test data set, and we compare the proportion of samples that satisfy a given extreme event to that in the test data set.
-We consider extreme events corresponding to quantile values of 0.9 and 0.99.
+As evaluation framework, we generate for each trained model a number of samples of the size of the test data set, and we compare the proportion of samples that satisfy a given extreme event $A_j^{(p)}$ to that in the test data set.
+We consider extreme events $A_j^{(p)}$ with $p=0.9$ and $p=0.99$.
 Table \ref{tab: prop Danube} synthesizes this analysis for the StdVAE, UExtVAE and ParetoGAN.
-As illustrated, the training data set does not include extreme events for the 0.99 quantiles.
+Note that the training data set does not include the considered extreme events when $p=0.99$.
 Interestingly, the UExtVAE samples such extreme events with the same order of magnitude of occurrence as in the test data set.
 For instance, the proportion of samples that satisfy $A_{26} ^{(0.99)}$ and $A_{27} ^{(0.99)}$ is consistent with that observed in the test data set, respectively 0.2\% and 0.18\% against $0.4$\% and $0.25$\%.
-By contrast, the StdVAE cannot generalize beyond the training data set.
-The StdVAE truely generates events above 0.9 quantiles.
-However, it does not generate any element in $A_{26} ^{(0.99)}$ and $A_{27} ^{(0.99)}$.\\ ParetoGAN generates samples that satisfy $A_{25} ^{(0.99)}$, $A_{26} ^{(0.99)}$ and $A_{27} ^{(0.99)}$.
+In contrast, the StdVAE does not generalize beyond the training data set.
+While it generates extreme events corresponding to \(p = 0.9\), as these are present in the training data, it fails to produce any samples in \(A_{26}^{(0.99)}\) and \(A_{27}^{(0.99)}\).
+ParetoGAN generates samples that satisfy $A_{25} ^{(0.99)}$, $A_{26} ^{(0.99)}$ and $A_{27} ^{(0.99)}$.
 Although satisfactory, the sampled proportions are further from true proportions than for our approach.
-Moreover, by repeating the experiment, it seems that for $p\geq0.9$, we always have $A_{25} ^{(p)} = A_{26} ^{(p)}$.
-This is probably due to the fact that the extremes are generated on a specific axis, as stated in Proposition \ref{thm: GAN and limit distribution}.
+Moreover, by repeating the experiment, it appears that $A_{25} ^{(p)}$ is always equal to $A_{26} ^{(p)}$ whenever $p\geq0.9$.
+The effect is likely due to extremes being generated along a specific direction, as established in Proposition \ref{thm: GAN and limit distribution}.\\